 Every student in year 4 is given the opportunity to perform in a concert band and receive lessons as part of their school fees.
 The students undergo important aural and instrument testing in year 3 to help determine the instrument best suited to them to play and perform on.
 Students from this program often join College ensembles to further their opportunities.

 Instruments included are violin, viola, cello and double bass.
 The Orchestra is under the experienced direction of Mr Ehab Ibrahim and the group performs regularly at various College events and in the wider community.

 SENIOR STRING ENSEMBLE:

 The Chapel Band performs contemporary Christian Music at various College events and local youth groups.
-They regular play at the College chapel services and end of year celebration events.
+They regularly play at the College chapel services and end of year celebration events.

 JUNIOR CHAPEL BAND:

-The Junior Band involves students from Years 4-6.
+The Junior Concert Band involves students from Year 4-6.
 These are beginning musicians who have the opportunity to practice their skills and perform together as they shape their early musical development.
-A variety of instruments are accepted into this group.
-The focus is on students having an outlet to practice their skills and working together as a team.
+The band is comprised of a variety of instruments and the focus is on students having an outlet to practice their performance and ensemble skills.